Skip to main content

 By default, public functions can be called by anyone, without restriction.
 Often this is desirable.
 You want any user to be able to see what NFTs are for sale on your platform, sign up for a service, or read various items stored in state.

-However, there will be many functions you don't want any user to be able to do, such as setting the fee for using the app, or withdrawing all of the funds in the contract!
+However, there will be many functions you don't want any user to be able to do, such as setting the fee for using the app, or withdrawing all funds in the contract!
 A common pattern to protect these functions is to use modifiers to make sure that only the owner can call these functions.

 caution